 Your e-waste goes to one of our recyclers, who operate to sound environmental and workplace health & safety standards, and ensure at least 90% of the material recovered from the e-waste we collect and recycle are used as raw materials in the manufacture of new products.

 All recyclers participating in the TechCollect program have undergone the following processes at every site:

 - Certification to ISO 14001 – the international benchmark for environmental management

 - Independent Audit – TechCollect employs an independent environmental and health and safety auditor to audit every recycling site that we use.

 You can find out more about our Recycling Partners here.

-TechCollect meets and often exceeds the government set recycling targets, recycling over 26,000t in 2017/18.
+TechCollect meets and often exceeds the government set recycling targets, recycling over 20,000 tonnes in 2019/20.

 Why is it important to recycle responsibly?

 Computers, computer accessories and TVs contain a complex mix of materials, components and substances.
 Once dismantled, some of these such as mercury, lead, cadmium, beryllium, chlorine, bromine and phosphors are classed hazardous.

 If we allow our e-waste to go into landfill, over time these toxic substances and materials can leak into the soil and impact the local environment.

 The recycling process also includes manual disassembly of products or mechanical shredding and chemical processes to separate materials.
 These processes can, if poorly managed, release these hazardous substances into the environment and endanger the health of workers.

 Preventing Illegal Export

 There are some reports of computers and TVs being sold illegally overseas from Australia.
 In some cases, so called “working product” is shipped from Australia only to become e-waste in another country because it’s too old for effective use or is of poor quality.
 This product may then be recycled in conditions that are dangerous to the health of the workers, the local community, and the environment.